 The mirror stares back at me.
 It’s true, this is all mine.
 My gift.
 My awakening.
 I look down at the myriad of shapes and colors in my hand.
 A few fall to the floor as I stuff the pills in my gaping hole; but that’s okay, there’s more than enough to do the job.
 Pills would have never been my first choice, but I’m sick of putting a bullet in my head.
 Isn’t that the definition of insanity?
 Doing the same thing over and over.
 And maybe it’ll be different this time.

 I think I’m beginning to understand.
 That day, the one when I put the gun to my forehead and pulled the trigger was the first time.
 Well, if you look at things in a linear, mortal sense, then yes, it was the first time.
 But there is no first time.
 There’s only time.
 And what can be more painful than time?
 When we are given the realization that none of this is real then what are we left with?
 We always worry about our time running out, think that we have only a finite amount of time in this life.
 No, that’s not how it works; there’s nothing but time.
 Endless and full of more pain than our limited imaginations could ever fathom.
 We think we know so much, with our pathetic, limited awareness.
 We only have one life to live, make the most of it!
 Shit, just wait, you are going to wish that was the case.
 One life, sure, but it never ends.
 At least not in the way you think.

 But hey, maybe things will work out differently for you, who knows?
 Or maybe hell is real, and that’s exactly where I am.
 If so, you better hope there’s a heaven, and even more so, that they let you in.

 From the shadows, she emerges, a shallow bowl in hand . . .

-Writing with Stories is such a stretching and growing experience for me.
+Writing with River is such a stretching and growing experience for me.
 I find myself reaching deeper and working to attain his level of storytelling.
 But it’s always a great experience and I look forward to writing more with him.